Working in Johannesburg?

 A Look at the Economy

-Johannesburg today shares many common traits with other modern expat magnets around the world, with its services and trade heavy economy and a powerful financial sector.
+The city today shares many common traits with other modern expat magnets around the world, such as its service and trade heavy economy, and its powerful financial sector.
 Johannesburg is also an important center for South Africa’s IT, media, and broadcasting sectors.
-Nonetheless, mining and manufacturing still play a large role in the city’s economy.
+Mining and manufacturing also play a large role in the city’s economy .
+While mining no longer takes place within the vicinity of the city, many mining companies still have their headquarters in Johannesburg.
 Furthermore, heavy industries such as concrete and steel are among the major employers of the city.

 Sandton — The Economic Heart of Johannesburg

-While you might expect that the economic heart of the city and the main focal point of people working in Johannesburg is the city center, it is actually the suburb of Sandton to the north of the city that is the main driving force behind the metro region’s economy.
+While you might expect the economic heart of the city to be the city center, it is actually the suburb of Sandton to the north of the city that is the main driving force behind the metro region’s economy.
 After the economic downturn in the mid-1990s and the urban blight that directly affected companies working in Johannesburg’s Central Business District (CBD), many closed their shops and relocated to Sandton.
-Astonishingly, the JSE Securities Exchange, Johannesburg’s stock exchange, was among the businesses to relocate.
+Among those that relocated was the JSE Securities Exchange — Johannesburg’s stock exchange.

 Today, Sandton is home to some of the most prestigious offices in the entire metro area, and many multinationals opt for a Sandton-based operation.
-Another mainstay of Sandton’s economy is being the home of one of Africa’s largest shopping malls, Sandton City.
-The suburb’s name is well-known even to those who are not even working in Johannesburg: as a major convention center, it is the host of businesspeople working in a variety of different sectors.
-Needless to say that the many luxurious hotels are among those that profit from this fact.
+Another mainstay of Sandton’s economy is being the home of one of Africa’s largest and most renowned shopping malls, Sandton City.
+Even those who don’t work in Johannesburg are familiar with the suburb’s name: as a major convention center, it hosts many businesspeople working in a variety of different sectors throughout the year.

 Economic Challenges for Johannesburg

-Among the biggest challenges both for the population and the city administration is the immense size of the informal sector, which has been described as one of the largest worldwide.
-The problems of this sector are manifold: trying to abolish or criminalize it is absolutely not an option, as a huge number of people depend on the income generated by this cash-only sector which mainly focuses on street vendor activities and unskilled labor.
+In Gauteng, the official unemployment rate was just under 30 percent in the second quarter of 2018.
+Many South Africans, therefore, turn to the informal sector, working as street vendors and unskilled laborers.
+The problems of this sector are manifold: trying to abolish or criminalize it is absolutely not an option, as over one million people in the Gauteng area alone depend on the income generated by this cash-only sector.
 The city and its economy simply cannot provide enough jobs that the many unskilled laborers could fill.
-Still, the city administration has included the creation of 5 million jobs until 2020 in their Integrated Development Plan.
+Still, the city administration has pledged to reduce unemployment to below 20 percent by 2021 in their 2017/2018 Integrated Development Plan Review.

-At the same time, while a portion of the revenue generated in the informal sector also flows back into the formal sector, there is a loss of tax revenue Johannesburg could use to further improve its infrastructure and public housing situation.
+While a portion of the revenue generated in the informal sector also flows back into the formal sector, there is a loss of tax revenue which Johannesburg could use to further improve its infrastructure and public housing situation.
 Another problem is the fact that working in Johannesburg’s vast informal sector is not a particularly sustainable source of income.
 However, for better or worse, the informal sector secures the livelihood of a large part of the city’s population.

 Opportunities for Expats

-Another challenge which is not limited to Johannesburg, but affects all of South Africa, is brain drain.
-Highly qualified personnel with years of training and/or experience, often gained outside of South Africa, frequently see no point in working in Johannesburg when they could just as well make a more than comfortable living abroad.
+Another challenge which is not limited to Johannesburg, but affects all of South Africa, is “brain drain”.
+Highly qualified personnel with years of training and/or experience, often gained outside of South Africa, frequently see no point in working in Johannesburg when they could make a more than comfortable living abroad.
 This leads to a lack of skilled professionals in key positions.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.